blumamit/verint_test/README.md

 ## 6. Stage "Validate the json file":

 This is where things got a little tricky.
-I played around with jsonSlurper library quite a bi - but ended up wasting my time in finding out that validation is lacking in this json parsing library in many cases.
+I played around with jsonSlurper library quite a bit - but ended up wasting my time in finding out that validation is lacking in this json parsing library in many cases.
 I eventually stumbled upon this golden post in stackoverflow which compared a few json parsers in groovy: https://stackoverflow.com/questions/48469200/groovy-validate-json-string

-The winner was ObjectMapper - which is what I chose to use.
+The winner was by far ObjectMapper - which I subsequently chose to use.
 If parsing fails (because of invalid json) the build fails - as required.